| Canine Arthritis is a common ailment as dog’s age. It is

 the spinal canal to enable your doctor to detect abnormalities of the spine, spinal cord, or surrounding

+structures.
 Summary - Dog Arthritis can be a very debilitating disease if

 left untreated.
 Dog owners should pay close attention to their animals and take prompt action when symptoms are